Boogie Man (2018 film): Production

-The film began production in February of 2017.
+The film began production in February 2017.
 The film was shot in London and India.
 The film was launched at the Cannes Film Festival.

 Reception

 Reviewing the film at the UK Asian Film Festival, a critic from Desiblitz wrote that "Boogie Man is a fun mix of Seventies music and Bollywood emotion" and added that the film was a "feel-good comedy".
 A critic from the CKF International Film Festival wrote that the film was "A good watch in today’s challenging quarantine time to uplift your spirit".